 Employer partnerships and externships can lower your out-of-pocket training costs, but you still need to budget for certification and exam fees that make your skills marketable.

-Expect program tuition for technical certificates in Georgia to range roughly $2,455–$2,605 depending on level, plus extra certification exam costs for industry credentials.
+Program tuition for technical certificates in Georgia ranges roughly $2,455–$2,605 depending on level, with certification exam costs on top of that.

-You’ll likely pay for AWS SENSE completion documentation and NWCA Welding Technician exams; fees vary by testing center and may include retake charges if you don’t pass.
+You’ll likely pay for AWS SENSE completion documentation and NWCA Welding Technician exams.
+Fees vary by testing center and may include retake charges.
+For a full list of credentials and what to expect, see AWS certifications.

-Ask schools about financial aid options—grants, scholarships, or aid that can cover exam fees for eligible students.
+Ask schools about financial aid options.
+Grants, scholarships, or other aid may cover exam fees for eligible students.

-Factor exam scheduling, travel, and equipment needs into your budget so you’re not caught off guard.
+Factor in exam scheduling, travel, and any equipment needs so you’re not caught off guard at the end of your program.

 Return on Investment: Employment Rates and Starting Salaries

-Because demand for skilled welders in Georgia is rising, graduates typically find jobs soon after training and can expect entry-level pay in the $30,000–$40,000 range, with higher starting salaries for those holding AWS or other specialty certifications.
+Demand for skilled welders in Georgia is rising.
+Graduates typically find jobs soon after training and can expect entry-level pay in the $30,000–$40,000 range.
+Holding AWS or specialty certifications often pushes starting salaries higher.

-You’ll benefit from strong employment rates and direct employer ties that many programs maintain, improving your welding job outlook.
-Certification boosts initial pay and long-term salary growth as you gain experience and endorsements.
+Strong employment rates and direct employer ties, which many programs maintain, improve your overall job outlook.
+Certifications boost initial pay and support long-term salary growth as you gain experience and add endorsements.

-Consider these factors when weighing tuition against career returns:
+A few factors worth considering when weighing tuition against career returns:

 - High placement rates translate to shorter job searches.